thebrumby/HotWalletClaimer/README.md

      - `30, 60`: Late claims randomly 30 minutes to 1 hour after the pot is full.
      - `-15, 15`: Random claims within a 15-minute window before or after the pot is filled.

-- **`useProxy`**: Decide whether to use the built-in proxy (as of 19th September 2024, recommended **off**).
+- **`useProxy`**: Decides whether to use the built-in proxy (as of September 19, 2024, recommended **off**).
 - **`requestUserAgent`**: If enabled, the script will prompt you to enter your user-agent each time.
 - **`telegramBotToken`**: Allows you to relay information to a Telegram bot via BotFather.
 - **`enableCache`**: Disabling saves disk space but increases network load.

-### Proxy Configuration
-   - You can now configure the Telegram Claim Bot to use a third-party proxy connection to bypass geo-location blocks or enhance privacy.
-Detailed instructions on how to configure a third-party proxy can be found [here](docs/CONFIGUREPROXY.md).

 ### Session Name Configuration

-   - Sessions are auto-named numerically in the format "Wallet1", or can be customized to your own choice.
+- Sessions are auto-named numerically in the format "Wallet1" but can be customized to your preference.
 Reusing a name attempts to resume that session.

 ### Telegram Login: Saved Account Options

-   - If the script detects you have a saved Telegram session, you can choose it from a numbered list.
+- If the script detects a saved Telegram session and you want to reuse it, you can choose it from a numbered list.
-   - If you prefer to log into a new account, selecting 'n' proceeds to a new Telegram login.
-The default method is to log in by scanning a QR Code screenshot.
+- To log into a new Telegram account, select 'n'.
+You will then be prompted to log in with a QR code or telephone number and OTP.
-   - Should the QR Code method be unsuccessful, or if you disable it in settings, follow the OTP login procedure outlined below.
+- If the QR code method is unsuccessful or disabled in settings, follow the OTP login procedure outlined below.

-### Telegram OTP login: Country Name and Phone Number for Telegram
+### Telegram OTP Login Procedure

+1. **Country Name and Phone Number**
-   - Enter your Country Name as displayed on Telegram's login page or accept the default, which is auto-detected based on your IP.
+   - Enter your country name using the same spelling as Telegram's login page or accept the default, which is auto-detected based on your IP.

-### Telegram OTO login: One-Time Password (OTP)
+2. **One-Time Password (OTP)**
    - Enter the OTP sent to your registered Telegram account.

-### Telegram login: Two-factor authentication (2FA)
+3. **Two-Factor Authentication (2FA)**
-   - If 2FA is enabled on your Telegram account, enter your 2FA password following the QR code scan or OTP entry.
+   - If 2FA is enabled on your Telegram account, enter your 2FA password after the QR code scan or OTP entry.

-### Game login: Seed Phrase Input for HereWalletBot Login
+### Game Login: Seed Phrase Input for HereWalletBot

 - If your selected game requires a seed phrase to log in, carefully input your 12-word seed phrase, ensuring correct spacing without any punctuation or numbers.
+  - **Note**: Be cautious when entering seed phrases.
+Ensure the script is from a trusted source and your connection is secure to protect your sensitive information.
-   - Alternatively, if the game's login is based on the Telegram account, ensure you are logging into the correct account.
+- Alternatively, if the game's login is based on your Telegram account, ensure you are logging into the correct account.

-### Final options once the PM2 session is configured.
+### Final Options After Session Configuration

-   - Select "a" or press <enter> to automatically add the session to PM2.
+- Select **"a"** or press **Enter** to automatically add the session to PM2.
-   - Select "e" to exit to the Command Line Interface without adding to PM2
+- Select **"e"** to exit to the Command Line Interface without adding to PM2.
-   - Select "y" to continue and attempt to make a claim.
+- Select **"y"** to continue and attempt to make a claim.

-Remember to check and adjust your settings upon startup to optimize the script's performance to your server's capabilities.

-After following these steps, if all inputs are correctly entered, and assuming no flooding block is in place, you'll be successfully logged into Telegram and your chosen game.
+After following these steps, if all inputs are correctly entered and no flooding block is in place, you'll be successfully logged into Telegram and your chosen game.

 # Security Considerations for HotWalletClaimer Usage